geoschem/geos-chem-shared-docs/supplemental-guides/species-guide.rst

 .. option:: Snk_Mode

-   Specifies the type of the tracer sink term.
+   Specifies how the tracer sink term will be applied.
 Allowable values are:

    .. option:: constant

-      The tracer sink term is a constant value (specified in :option:`Snk_Period`).
+      The tracer sink term is a constant value (specified by :option:`Snk_Value`).

    .. option:: efolding